MOHIT-PRASANTH/whatsapp-emojishoot/README.md

 - Open chrome
 - Open WhatsApp Web
 - Open DeveloperTools (ctrl + F12)
-- Change the target name in script as required
+- Change the target name in config part of script as required
 - Paste the script in console and enjoy

 Note: You can work parallely leaving the whatsapp web tab opened.